 How Many Days Should You Stay in Gozo?

-- 1 night: Quick overview, limited depth
+- 1 night: Quick overview

 - 2–3 nights: Ideal balance